diowa/ratchet-phonegap-starter-app/CONTRIBUTING.md

 ## Key branches

+- Push against master branch until the version is `0.0.0`
 - `master` is the latest, deployed version. **Never make pull requests against this branch.**
 - `develop` is the official development branch for the next release.